csc-training/geocomputing_course/materials/exercise_webinterface.md

 :::{admonition} QGIS in practice on supercomputer

-* QGIS is designed for desktop use and it mostly it uses only 1 core, so running it on supercomputer is rather slower than on desktop.
+* QGIS is designed for desktop use and it mostly uses only 1 core, so running it on supercomputer is rather slower than on desktop.
 QGIS is in Puhti and LUMI mainly for easy viewing of input and output data.
-* With `qgis_processing` or PyQGIS scripts it is possible to paralellize your data analysis, but in general other Python packages are faster.
+* With `qgis_processing` or PyQGIS scripts it is possible to paralellize your data analysis.
+In general other Python packages are faster, but if you have these scripts already available, they can be used.

 :::